 What is the solution?

 At the heart of the insurance relationship is the customer who wants choice and control in how they engage.
 Many insurers believe pivoting from physical to digital is the only way to manage operational costs and compete against digital native insurers.
-When in fact, human capital is what differentiates the insurer in today’s faceless world.
-The sweet spot lies in a hybrid of human and digital.
+But actually, human capital is what differentiates the insurer in today’s faceless world.
+I believe the sweet spot lies in a hybrid of human and digital.

-By creating a connected ecosystem between the customer and the agent, empowered by technology, the insurer can deliver a personal experience and amplify that to more customers.
+By creating a connected ecosystem between the customer and the agent, empowered by technology, the insurer can deliver a personal experience that is amplified to more customers.

 What does a 'hybrid' model look like?